GameFoundry/bsf/Documentation/Manuals/docs/00_User_Manuals/14_Utilities/04_events.md

 # Subscribing to events

-An external object can register itself with an event by calling @ref bs::TEvent<RetType, Args> "Event::connect()".
+An external object can register itself with an event by calling @Event::connect().
 ~~~~~~~~~~~~~{.cpp}
 // Define a couple of methods that trigger when events are triggered
 auto playerJumpedCallback = [&]()